-Travelling around your new apartment by car may seem like the preferred mode of transportation for you.
+Traveling around your new apartment by car may seem like the preferred mode of transportation for you.
 However, you may be surprised by the number of travel alternative Orlando offers.
-Add in the stress of fighting traffic congestion, cost of tolls, wear on your car and the additional pollution you are adding to the planet and public transportation may look like a good option.
+Add in the stress of fighting traffic congestion (especially in apartments near I-4), the cost of tolls, wear on your car and the additional pollution you are adding to the planet and public transportation may look like a good option.
 Below is a brief description of your choices to get you from your apartment to wherever you need to travel in Orlando.

 Driving from your Orlando apartment.

 Sometimes there is just no way around traveling by car.
 Check out our helpful guide roads and highways around Orlando to assist navigating the Orlando highway system.
 If traveling around your new apartment by car is a must you can help the environment and save some money by carpooling.
 Orlando operates a carpool matching service called reThink.

 The Orlando area is served by LYNX .
 Whether you choose an apartment in East Orlando or West Orlando, it is likely that there will be a bus stop nearby.
 LYNX passes can be purchased for one-way trips, single-day, seven-day and 30-days.
 Discounts are available for riders age 18 and younger, riders 65 and older and persons with disabilities.
 LYNX provides several options for riders:

 - Fixed-Route.
 65 separate routes (called Links) serve Orange County, Osceola, and Seminole County apartments.
 Rides are on comfy buses equipped with bike racks.